What is a PC without the monitor?

 Under such circumstances, you need the ideal monitor to complement the performance of your PC.

 The buying guide for monitors and the FAQ that follows will clarify all your doubts/queries about monitors, the jargon used by manufacturers, their specifications, and utility.

-Best Monitors in India in 2020
+Best Monitors in India

 1. LG 27 inches 4K-UHD – 27UK650